 21. Run your animation and see if there are any problems with the output

 b.
-You can also fast forward to areas of your code which may be necessary if disabling code means objects and characters are not in the right place to execute later animations
+You can also fast forward to areas of your code.
+This may be necessary if you are disabling code because objects and characters are not in the right place to execute later animations.

 Iterate Till You Are Happy

-The design process can be repeated as many times as you want till you are happy.
-You can iterate through small components of the animation adding more as you go and troubleshooting existing designs.
-Continue this process of defining the problem, thinking through the design solution, implementing and then testing until you have completed your animation and are happy with the results.
+The design process can be repeated as many times as you want until you are happy with your program.
+You can iterate through small components of the animation, adding more as you go and troubleshooting existing designs.
+Continue this process of defining the problem, thinking through the design solution, implementing your design, and then testing until you have completed your animation and are happy with the results.

 22. Repeat previous steps until happy!